arangodb/arangodb/CONTRIBUTING.md

 specified when configuring CMake or if the `frontend` target was left out for the build.

-To build the web interface via CMake, you can run the following:
+To build the web interface via CMake, you can run the following commands:

     cmake --preset community
     cmake --build --preset community --target frontend